 Core Communication and Social Skills

-In addition to its structured phases, the ECI incorporates a robust set of basic communication and social skills designed to create an affective rapport with the witness and optimize information retrieval.
+The ECI also builds in communication and social skills that create rapport with the witness and improve information retrieval.

 The critical skills woven into the ECI include: